CamelotVG/serverless-image-resizing/README.md

 ## Development

 1. `cd lambda` then `npm install`
-2. All of the code is in `index.js`
+2. All of the code is in `index.js` and tests are in the `spec` directory.
 3. Lint the with `npm run lint`.
 (Uses the airbnb style guide, standard for SDC).
+4. Run tests with `npm test`

 ## License